 After we ran the gel electrophoresis we analyzed our results comparing our results to the control gel.
 We found out that our entire table had the diseased gene.
 Being diseased wasn't worrisome becuase we found out that the gene we were testing for was an intron so it did not mean anything.
 Interestingly though, the majority of our class was diseased.
 So this meant the disease gene is actually more present in the common population than the healthy gene.

 Genetically modified organisms are organisms that have had their DNA modified by scientists to express a gene that will genetically enhance the organism.
 They are intended to help the organism function more efficiently or to express a gene that will make them succeed in their environment at a greater success rate than an organism from the same species without the genetically enhanced DNA.
 These GMO's are controversial globally.
 They are controversial because some people believe that tampering with evolution and producing organisms that do not have 100% their own DNA is ethically wrong.
 But the benefits are clearly helpful to the entire world's population.
 GM food is a major source of beneficial growth among the world's supply of food.
 GM food is produced in order to create food that can resist frost or to kill insects that cause them to die.
 GM food can also be modified to be enlarged and to alter their appearance to make them more likely to be bought at the store.
 People in the United States do not have regulations on whether or not GM food has to have a label, but in other parts of the world GM food is labeled so the sales are less high in other parts of the world.
+In our lab we will use the mortar and pestil to grind up different foods to break down the nuclear membrane releasing DNA into the cytoplasm so we can extract it.
+But first because DNAse is in the cytoplasm and will destroy the DNA when it contacts it we must destroy the DNAse.
+We will do this using instagene matrix beads which disarm the DNAse.
+Then we will take our gene of interest and place it in a TI plasmid, which we will insert into a bacteria and allow it to grow.

 Restriction Fragment Length Polymorphism (RFLP) is the method forensic labs use for DNA profiling.
 It gives a unique banding pattern based on the restriction sites that are represented in a person's DNA sequence.
 In this lab we will compare band patterns produced by restriction enzyme cleavage of DNA samples when separated on an agarose gel.
 We will be trying to find the culprit of a "crime" based on DNA taken from a crime scene in the case.
 Restriction enzymes are key in this lab, they are naturally found in bacterium to protect itself from viruses or bacteriophages.
 What they do is they find specific sequences of DNA base pairs that it recognizes from the phage and they cut it at that point.
 The effect is that the DNA from the invading cell is never sequenced therefore the phage does not succeed in creating a replication plant from the bacteria cell.
 If a restriction enzyme notices multiple codes of the DNA it is looking for it will make cuts at both sites, which will then result in differing lengths of DNA fragments.
 This is what is key in our lab and in the fingerprinting process.
 Then we will use the process known as agarose gel electrophoresis to create a plasmid map of the DNA.
 We will place the DNA fragments in a conductive solution.
 Then we will shoot a current through the gel and because the DNA is negatively charged it will move towards the positive end of the gel.
 But the smaller fragments will be able to travel farther than the large ones, and the large ones will congregate together.
 Then we will compare the plasmid map with that of the DNA of the suspect, and the ones that match will be the criminal.